Prinsessan av Cypern (Larsson)

 Prinsessan av Cypern (The Princess of Cyprus), Op.
-9, is an opera in four acts written from 1931 to 1936 by the Swedish composer Lars-Erik Larsson; the Swedish-language libretto is by Finnish author and playwright Zacharias Topelius.
-The opera premiered in Stockholm on in 29 April 1937, but was withdrawn subsequently by the composer.
+9, is an opera in four acts written from 1931 to 1936 by the Swedish composer Lars-Erik Larsson.
+It re-uses the Swedish-language libretto by the Finnish writer Zacharias Topelius for the opera Prinsessan av Cypern composed by Fredrik Pacius.
+Larsson's opera premiered in Stockholm on in 29 April 1937, but was withdrawn subsequently by the composer.

 Background

 The libretto by Zacharias Topelius is based on elements of the Finnish national epic Kalevala.
 Topelius combined part of the 11th song concerning Lemminkäinen's attempts to win the proud virgin Kyllikki with other elements from the Kalevala, including Lemminkäinen's visit to Tuonela.
 There are parallels to the Iliad and Odyssey, and Topelius uses the conflict of cultures between the noble Greeks and the barbaric Nordic countries.

 Larsson wrote Prinsessan av Cypern, from 1931 to 1936.
 While inspired by past composers, the music is often unmistakably by Larsson.
 The shepherd's revenge song is inspired by rune singing, and Anemotis's view of Hellas has exotic contours.
 Larsson gives each character a leitmotif, worked into dramatic storytelling.

 Fredrik Pacius used Topelius's story for his fairy-tale singspiel Prinsessan av Cypern (Helsinki, 28 November 1860).